jnorthrup/TrikeShed/README.md

                 - `(myseries as Series<T>).`\`▶\` visually noticable forward-iterator accessor denoting kotlin stdlib collections/functional facade for a given purpose, typically filters, maps, or folds
                 - left identity anchors, respectively __\`↺\`__ e.g. "columnname".\`↺\` to functionalize a constant or other value in situations where sometimes a lambda might be generative but constant can be distinctly picked out from in the code

-* [x] Cursor lazy and memory-resident Dataframes lending strongly typed columns, with names, splittability, combinability, transforms,
+* [x] Cursor lazy and memory-resident Dataframes lending strongly typed columns, with names, splittability, combinability, transforms.
+    - cursor meta is provided per row per cell by a lambda. often this is by e.g. `RecordMeta("name",IoString,0,64).\` ↺\``
+    - similar to `Series[1,3,2]` and `Series2[1,3,2]`,` Cursor[1,3,2]` will return a new cursor with the columns in the order specified. `cursor[1,1,1]` likewise will project a cursor of column 1 in 3 columns at columns 0,1,2
+    - `cursor ["name","name"]` will provide a cursor from the first such named column, column "name" twice as shown.
+    - `cursor[-"age",-"debug"]` will provide a new cursor with column exclusions from the existing columns
+    - indexes on indexes:   `cursor["name","age"]["age","name"]` will swap the columns;
+        - `cursor["name","age"][-"age"]` will remove the age column
+        - `cursor["name"][0][-"name"]` would effectively return a cursor with rows but no columns
+    - `combine(cursor1,cursor2)` will combine the rows in order, with the caution aboutmixing row meta, it can be done per row and cell but if all rows have isomorphic meta then row 0 meta the first time is good enough
+    - `join(cursor1,cursor2)` will combine the columns with presumably bad results for differing row lengths- though myShortCursor.infinite can be used here

 * [x] ~~ISAM~~ FlatFile Columnar Dataframes Storage @see http://github.com/jnorthrup/columnar
-    - now with a native port. the jvm rewrite of columnar is also a full rewrite, streamlined and simplified.
+    - now with a native port. the jvm rewrite of columnar is also a full rewrite, streamlined and simplified lacking NIO specialization.
     - the kotlin-native ~~isam~~ FlatFile is linux-posix-64bit specific mmap code.
     - the columnar project has a lot more bells and whistles and is battle hardened
     - the default construction of an ~~ISAM~~ FlatFile volume are tested to be correct in a single threaded environment